-Happy Chinese New Year from Salt Digital Recruitment Agency!
+Happy Chinese New Year from Salt, a global, award-winning digital recruitment agency!
 This year, it is the year of the dog.

 If this is your Chinese zodiac animal, your recognised traits consist of; sincerity, loyalty, independence, decisiveness, and you face difficulties in life head on – based on these characteristics, you consequently enjoy peaceful relationships with those close to you.
 These Chinese zodiac traits should not only be applied to those born in a certain year, they should act as guiding principles for all; especially in the workplace.

 When you think of a pet dog, loyalty and companionship come to mind as their primary characteristics.
 They are known as a “man’s best friend” and are often considered great listeners (in the sense that you feel connected to them even though they are unable to reply).
 Inspired by Chinese New Year, we have decided to explore the benefits of a dog’s presence in the workplace.

 For most people, just seeing a dog is enough to put a smile on your face; their energy and playfulness is infectious.
 Science has in fact proven that the company of a pooch relieves stress and even reduces cholesterol…so why wouldn’t you want a friendly pup to keep you company in the office?